New generation (Malayalam film movement): Beginning

 Filmmaker Amal Neerad is widely credited with bringing a new era of filmmaking in Malayalam cinema.
 His directorial debut, Big B (2007), introduced a fresh cinematic experience to Malayalam audiences and has since garnered a significant cult following.
 This style inspired upcoming filmmakers, who went on to experiment further and produce films in the coming years such as Traffic (2011), City of God (2011), Salt N' Pepper (2011) and Chaappa Kurishu (2011), which helped define the movement.
 In the beginning, most of the new wave films were modestly budgeted, thus supporting experiments by new directors between ₹2-3 crores, compared to the average Malayalam films that had a budget of ₹6-8 crores and have more than recovered their investment.

 Unlike the general trend in the Malayalam films, most of the new directors were young.
 Director Aashiq Abu, one of the most talked-about new generation film-makers in Malayalam, introduced several new wave films and technicians.
-Actor-producer Jayasurya who had debuted into the industry in 2002, had begun creating his own signature in the new-wave of cinema through phenomenal acting performances in films such as Beautiful and Trivandrum Lodge.
+Actor-producer Jayasurya who had debuted into the industry in 2002, had begun creating his own signature in the new-wave of cinema through acting performances in films such as Beautiful and Trivandrum Lodge.
 Jayasurya had also broke the image barrier of performing in lead roles for a mainstream actor or star, by essaying several character roles and antagonist roles all which were critically acclaimed.
 Actor-writer Anoop Menon was another emerging personality in the beginning of New Generation Era.